Physician Aptitudes for Effective Employee Assessments

 Obviously, it does little good to simply deliver a performance score without creating a future plan for improvement.
 Even excellent employees need a plan that goes beyond "keep up the good work!"
 Work with them to identify interests and opportunities for additional training and expanded responsibilities.
 Don't let a good worker grow stale.

 Provide each employee with a copy of personal goals to work on.
 Have him/her sign a brief statement on the file copy that says s/he received the evaluation.
 If the employee disagrees strongly about any part of the evaluation, allow him/her to write a note to go into the file with the evaluation.
-Work hard to impress workers with your objectivity and fairness.
+Make an effort to impress upon staff your objectivity and fairness.

 Elevate evaluations with REED TINSLEY: Engage, set standards, analyze, empower.
 Contact us for comprehensive assessment solutions to optimize performance.